cortexlabs/cortex/docs/deployments/python/api.md

 ## Debugging

-You can log more information about each request by adding a `?debug=true` parameter to your requests.
+You can log information about each request by adding a `?debug=true` parameter to your requests.
 This will print:

 1. The raw sample
 2. The value after running the `predict` function